 Finally, at the Paris summit in December 2015, the Paris Agreement was composed by consensus of the nearly 200 attending parties of the UNFCCC (countries plus the EU), and became legally binding in November 2016 after sufficient parties representing enough of world's greenhouse gas emissions ratified the agreement - including, in particular, the United States and China.
 Each participating party has been required to set an emission reduction target - a Nationally Determined Contribution (NDC) - but the chosen amount is voluntary, and no enforcement mechanism is in place.
 It was agreed that the goal would be to limit global warming to "well below 2 C above pre-industrial levels", but also "to pursue efforts to limit the temperature increase to 1.5 °C above pre-industrial levels".
 Course author's Michael Mann's statement on the agreement can be found here.

-Recent developments have called into question the commitment of the United States federal government towards meeting its pledged emission targets under the Paris Agreement.
+The policies proposed by the new Trump administration, however, jeopardize the commitment of the United States federal government towards meeting its pledged emission targets under the Paris Agreement.
 The Supreme Court in February 2016 issued a stay on the implementation of the Clean Power Plan, and in March 2017 the new Trump administration ordered a review of the plan, and called for its defunding.
-The Trump administration called for the reversal of many of the Obama administration's policies to mitigate climate change, including the possibility of scaling back the U.S. commitment to, or even withdrawing from, the Paris Agreement (though a formal withdrawal process would take years to complete.)
+The Clean Power Plan was offically repealed by the administration in October 2017.
+The Trump administration also fulfilled an expectation of beginning the withdrawal of the United States from the Paris Agreement in June 2017 (though officially the withdrawal for the U.S. cannot be finalized until 2019 while the U.S. is still a party to the UNFCCC).
+A bipartisan set of governors, however, has formed the United States Climate Alliance, intending to maintain commitment to the Paris agreement at the state level.

-Nevertheless, from a global perpsective, there is evidence that mitigation policy is having a noticeable effect.
-After steady growth in recent years, global CO2 fossil-fuel emissions have become nearly steady since 2014 (less than 1% growth per year) despite substantial worldwide GDP growth, in large part due to the phasing out of coal power plants in China and the United States.
+From a global perpsective, there is evidence that mitigation policy is having a noticeable effect.
+After steady growth in recent decades, global CO2 fossil-fuel emissions nearly stabilized 2014 to 2016 (less than 1% growth per year) despite substantial worldwide GDP growth, in large part due to the phasing out of coal power plants in China and the United States.
+However, global emissions rose again in 2017.
+The European Union and 174 world states have ratified the Paris Agreeement, and after Syria in 2017 every country in the world except the United States is now a party to the Paris agreement.
 Course author Michael Mann argues here that not only would the proposed agenda of the Trump administration be disastrous for worldwide climate change mitigation, but that the United States needs to remain deeply committed to clean energy research and development for its own economic self-interest, to remain a world leader in clean energy research and technology.

 Climate change is but just one of many global environmental threats we now face.
 Dealing with these threats in a way that allows us to continue to meet the basic needs of the people on this planet including food, water, shelter, and quality of life, while still maintaining the health of our environment, is the challenge of sustainable development.
 While the goals of economic growth and environmental sustainability may sometimes seem to be in competition in the short-term, we have seen that in the long-term the threat of environmental degradation and collapse potentially trumps all other considerations.
 Without a healthy and functioning planet, we cannot sustain the increasingly large global population projected by demographic forecasts.
 If we accept these assumptions, then the object of governmental policies must be to grow our economy while preserving our environment—the challenge, again, of sustainable development.
 As developed nations are currently on the most consumptive, unsustainable path, any hopes for environmental sustainability will require fundamental societal changes in developing nations, and a transfer of technology and assistance to developing and undeveloped nations to insure that they grow their own economies in a manner that is more consistent with environmental sustainability than that of the industrial nations in the past.